o5k/windowsmasher/README.md

 # Usage

-1. Get yourself the .NET framework 2.0 or up (Hint: You don't need to do this)
+1. Get yourself the .NET framework 2.0 or up (Hint: You probably already have this)
 2. Set up `zones.txt` (run the program once, it'll make a `zones.txt` next to itself)
 3. Restart it (kill it in Task Manager then run it again)
 4. Use the following keybinds: